syn-chromatic/micro-db/README.md

 ```
 CURRENT PERFORMANCE:
 Iterates over an entire 7MB database file containing 100K entries
-while only utilizing 1KB on the heap and takes 180ms (1.8μs per entry)
+while only utilizing 1KB on the heap and takes 58ms (0.58μs per entry)
-using a cache size of 128.
+using a cache size of 512 bytes.
 ```

 ___